Imprisoned Palestinian leader’s entry shakes up planned vote

 “We seek to win the elections in the spirit of democracy, and we will respect the results,” he added.

+Another list, known as “Future,” has been registered by supporters of Mohammed Dahlan, a former senior Fatah official who had a falling-out with Abbas and is now based in the United Arab Emirates.
+He is also expected to drain support from Fatah.

-The fracturing of Fatah severely weakens Abbas and could pave the way for the far more disciplined and unified Hamas to emerge as the largest Palestinian party.
+The fracturing of Fatah severely weakens Abbas and could pave the way for the far more disciplined and unified Hamas — which is running on one list — to emerge as the largest Palestinian party.
 Abbas could postpone or cancel the elections, but that would risk censure from the United States and European nations, which provide vital aid to the Palestinian Authority and have long called for free and fair elections.

 East Jerusalem could provide a pretext for cancelling or postponing the elections.
 Israel bars the PA from operating there and has not said whether it will allow voting in the city.